orbeon/orbeon-forms-doc/Form-Runner-~-Services.md

 ## Introduction

-Form Runner supports implementing services using XPL, associated with an application or a specific form.
+Form Runner supports implementing services using XPL (the XML pipeline language), associated with an application or a specific form.

 _NOTE: This is an advanced feature which requires programming._

-## Placement of the XPL files
+## Mapping and XPL

 Assuming the following: